allthroughthenight/allthroughthenight.github.io/_posts/2025-01-01-what-i-learned-this-year copy.md

 # Introduction

 2024 was a tough year for me.
 Continuing my layoff from the year before, I put a lot of pressure on myself to find a new job.
-It's dishertening to try your best and still fail conastantly.
+It's discouraging to try your best and still fail.
 On the plus side with all the extra time I had, I was able to think about to do what I wanted to do, and not just what I needed to do.
 So my "What I Leanred This Year" post is back in top form with all the fun and interesting reads I found this past year.

 # Articles